 To hand in your work, create a file called STATUS in the repo you have checked out from Github classroom.
-Place the outputs we told you to capture in Tasks 3, 4, and 5 into this file.
+Please put your name in it!
+Then place the outputs we told you to capture in Tasks 3, 4, and 5 into this file.
 Now add the file to your repo, commit it, and push: